Genaker/laragento/README.md

 'prefix'    => '',
 ```

+However it will be better to use it as a separate Magento-les microservice entry point in the separate directory together with Laravel or Lumen.

 # LAravel MAgento with Tinker (REPL)

 Laravel Tinker is a powerful REPL for the Laravel framework, powered by the PsySH package.